 We are permitted, under specified conditions, to issue multiple classes of indebtedness and one class of stock senior to our common stock if our asset coverage, as defined in the 1940 Act, is at least equal to 200% immediately after each such issuance.
 In addition, while any preferred stock or publicly traded debt securities are outstanding, we may be prohibited from making distributions to our stockholders or the repurchasing of such securities or shares unless we meet the applicable asset coverage ratios at the time of the distribution or repurchase.
 We may also borrow amounts up to 5% of the value of our total assets for temporary or emergency purposes without regard to asset coverage.
-For a discussion of the risks associated with leverage, see "Risks - Risks related to our operations as a BDC".
+For a discussion of the risks associated with leverage, see "Risks".